The dismissal of an employee is never an easy thing even at the

 Review circumstances of employee's hire.
 Was the employee

 Review significant changes in relation to the employee's

 position, role, salary, location, or other material terms of

-employment to determine if the substratum of the employment
+employee to determine if substratum of the employment relationship

-relationship has been amended materially and hence the employment
+has been materially amended and hence, the employment agreement no

-Determine the termination date and calculate, if possible, what
+Determine termination date and calculate, if possible, what is

-is owing to the employee for all accrued remuneration to that date,
+owing to employee for all accrued remuneration to date of

 Is the termination for "just cause" as a result of